 Students enrolled in diploma programs are considered to be full time if they are scheduled for 20 classroom or laboratory hours per week.
-Additionally, students enrolled in diploma programs containing an externship component must complete at least 20 externship hours per week during their externship component in order to maintain full-time status.

 RE-ENROLLMENT POLICY

 Former students (i.e., individuals who have previously been enrolled and activated at Remington College) and who have dropped or been dropped are generally eligible to re-enroll into an existing program, provided that he or she meets the eligibility requirements for enrolling in the program that are applicable at the time he or she seeks to re-enroll.
 Former students who have not been in attendance for one year or more will be eligible for re-enrollment ONLY upon the successful completion of a competency assessment and the written approval of the Chief Academic Officer, which approval shall be at the sole discretion of the Chief Academic Officer.
 Former students wishing to re-enroll must have completed the Application for re-enrollment no later than the close of business on the Tuesday preceding the start date for their reenrollment.